joseeden/joeden/docs/005-Cybersecurity/006-Identity-and-Access-Management/001-The-Basics.md

 - After re-authentication, user is returned to the session that was already in progress.
 - To activate screensavers in Windows, configure it in **Control Panel** then **Appearance and Personalization**.

+## NTFS Permissions

+NTFS (New Technology File System) permissions are used to control access to files and folders on Windows systems.
+These permissions specify what actions users or groups can perform on a specific file or directory.
+Below are the common NTFS permissions:

+- **Full Control**

+  - Grants complete access to the file or folder.
+  - Allows the user to read, write, modify, and delete the file or folder.
+  - Users with full control can also change permissions and take ownership.

+- **Read**

+  - Allows the user to view the contents of the file or folder.
+  - The user can open the file for reading, but cannot modify or delete it.

+- **Read & Execute**

+  - Allows the user to read the contents of a file or folder and execute programs or scripts within the folder.

+- **Write**

+  - Enables the user to write data to the file or folder, including creating new files and modifying existing files.
+  - However, it does not include the ability to delete files.

+- **Modify**

+  - Combines the permissions of Read, Write, and Read & Execute. -
+  - Additionally, it allows the user to delete files and make changes to existing content.